Are Home Equity Loans Still Tax Deductible?

-The Tax Cuts and Jobs Act of 2017 has reduced a number of tax breaks for homeowners, which may have you wondering about its impact on home equity loans.
+The Tax Cuts and Jobs Act of 2017 has reduced the number of tax breaks for homeowners, which may have you wondering about its impact on home equity loans.
 While all home equity loans were previously tax deductible before the new tax law, it will now depend on what exactly the loan is being used for.
 Here’s a simple breakdown of what the tax reform means for your home renovations.

 What follows is general guidance.
 You should always consult a tax professional for your personal situation.